 Required subjects

-A Level: A Level in at least two science/mathematics subjects
+A Level: A Level in Mathematics and two science subjects

-IB: IB Higher Level in at least two science/mathematics subjects
+IB: IB Higher Level Mathematics and two science subjects

 Admissions Assessment

-All applicants for Natural Sciences are required to take a written assessment, for which they must be registered in advance.
+All applicants for Natural Sciences are required to take the Engineering and Science Admissions Test (ESAT), for which they must be registered in advance.

 Written work